Gear I Use: My elk hunting gear list

 Release: TruFire Edge Buckle Foldback (small version)

 Hard to lose and folds out of the way.
-Perfect “wrapped” trigger finger position
+Perfect “wrapped” trigger finger position for me

 Rest: QAD Ultrarest HDX